saidutt46/domain-check/README.md

 ## 📝 License

-Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ---